 CASE HISTORY – EXAMPLES

 The following extracts are based on actual case studies.
 Names and circumstances have been changed.
 These brief summaries are intended to illustrate some of the common family entanglements many of us experience.
-Most of these cases were resolved in a single 90-minute session.
 What cannot be demonstrated here is the visceral response each client experienced that preceded his or her internal shift.

 Case #1: Virginia, 46-years-old, divorced, no children